Coreoz/Plume-file/plume-file-web-upload-jersey/README.md

         switch (item.getFieldName()) {
             // file must be the last element of your HTTP Multipart request case  "file" -> {
-                uploadData.setFileUniqueName(item.getName());
+                uploadData.setFileName(item.getName());
                 uploadData.setFileInputStream(item.openStream());
-                // Returning the value directly to leave the function
+                // Return the value directly to leave the function.
                 // Otherwise, the JerseyStreamingFileUpload iterator will read the entire input stream before
                 // returning the uploadData object
                 return uploadData;